whatisnuclear/website/_posts/2008-12-20-chengxu-to-obama.md

 ---
 layout: default
-title: Letter to President-Elect Obama from Cheng Xu
+title: Letter to President-Elect Obama
 category: blog
 description: Letter to Obama from Cheng Xu
+author: cheng
+byline: true
 ---
 <div class="row">
 <div class="col-md-8" markdown="1">

-# A Letter to President-Elect Obama
-#### By Cheng Xu, Dec 20, 2008

-## An Overview of Energy, Environmental Impact, and Social Barrier against Nuclear Power

 I write this letter with little hope that it will reach anyone of significant influence to affect the changes that I